How Much Does It Cost to Install a Residential Splash Pad in 2026?

 Surface Materials

-The choice of surface materials impacts both cost and safety.
-Common options include:
+Your choice affects both price and safety.
+Popular options include:

-• Rubber: Softer and safer for kids, but more expensive than concrete.
+• Rubber: Softer and kinder on kids, but costs more.

 Here’s a quick comparison of costs per square foot: